What is the difference between a scrub, a peeling and an exfoliant?

 • Normal to dry skin: A gentle scrub can help remove dead skin cells without irritating the skin.

-• Oily or combination skin: Consider an exfoliant that combines both mechanical and dissolving actions so you can effectively cleanse your pores without excessive irritation.
+• Oily or combination skin: Consider an exfoliant that combines both mechanical and dissolving actions so you can effectively cleanse pores without excessive irritation.